mIRC-Scripters/mirckb/docs/source/commands/sockwrite.rst

 /sockwrite
 ==========

-The **/sockwrite** command allows you to send data to a TCP socket connection previously opened with :doc:`/sockopen </commands/sockopen_commands>` (See :doc:`tCP sockets </advanced/sockets.html#tcp-socket>` ).
+The /sockwrite command allows you to send data to a TCP socket connection previously opened with :doc:`/sockopen </commands/sockopen>` command.
+See :ref:`tcp_sockets`
 You can specify a :ref:`matching_tools-wildcard` for the name to send the data to all matching sockets.

 When the data has been sent, the :doc:`on sockwrite </events/on_sockwrite>` event triggers.

-mIRC will queue your request up to 16384 bytes, you must check how many bytes is the send buffer with :doc:`$sock </identifiers/sock>` ().sq before trying to queue on a socket
+mIRC will queue your request up to 16384 bytes, you must check how many bytes is the send buffer with :doc:`$sock().sq </identifiers/sock>` before trying to queue on a socket

 .. note:: If the queue is empty, (first /sockwrite ever for example), you can send more than that limit and it will be sent as chunk of the send queue limit or less.